fedefloris/Linear-regression/README.md

 ```console
 python srcs/evaluate.py data/cars.csv
 ```
-Nota bene: for model evaluation you should use a validation dataset and not the same training dataset.
+Nota bene: for model evaluation you should use a validation dataset and not the same training set.
 More details [here](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets).

 #### Predict
 ```console